VickyChauhan921/VickyChauhan921/README.md

 ## 👨‍💻 About Me

-- 🔭 I'm currently working at **Maxxton India Pvt.
+- 🔭 I'm currently working at **🔭 I'm currently working at Maxxton India Pvt.
 Ltd.**
-- 🤝 I'm looking to collaborate on **I'm looking to collaborate on QA automation projects and testing frameworks**
+- 🤝 I'm looking to collaborate on **QA automation projects and testing frameworks**
-- 🔍 I'm looking for help with **🆘 I'm looking for help with advanced Playwright automation and best practices**
+- 🔍 I'm looking for help with **Advanced Playwright automation and best practices**
-- 🌱 I'm currently learning **🌱 I'm currently learning advanced Playwright automation and scalable testing frameworks**
+- 🌱 I'm currently learning **Advanced Playwright automation and scalable testing frameworks**
-- 💬 Ask me about **💬 Ask me about automation strategy, Playwright, Selenium, and testing best practices**
+- 💬 Ask me about **Automation strategy, Playwright, Selenium, and testing best practices**
 - 📫 How to reach me: **vicky.chauhan921@gmail.com**
-- 🌐 All of my projects are available at [here](https://github.com/VickyChauhan921)
+- 🌐 All of my projects are available at [here](vicky.chauhan921@gmail.com)
-- ⚡ Fun fact: **⚡ Fun fact: I enjoy breaking software before users do 😄**
+- ⚡ Fun fact: **I enjoy breaking software before users do 😄**

 ## 🛠️ Skills & Tools